endurabyte/FitEdit.Landing/source/landing/pricing.md

 <section class="section">
   <h2>Pricing</h2>
   <p><span class="brand">Fit<span class="brand-suffix">Edit</span></span> is free to import, view, edit, and export files.
-Sync between devices and integration with other platforms requires an account and subscription.
+Sync between devices and integration with other platforms is available with a subscription.
 Try it now for free and sign up later in the app.</p>
   <br/>

 <stripe-pricing-table pricing-table-id="prctbl_1NhhgyIg4FIuTIjm3krXu076"